Health-Informatics-UoN/date_shift/README.md

 # nuh-helper

-Helper functions for enabling studies: utilities for study enablement such as date shifting, profiling, and related workflows.
+Helper library for enabling data studies: utilities for study enablement such as date shifting, profiling, and related workflows.

 ## Notebook Installation